Mapping Patient-Perceived Physician Traits from Nationwide Online Reviews with LLMs: Methods

 \textbf{Clustering Analysis:} K-means clustering was performed on z-standardized Big Five trait scores (n = 92,534) to minimize within-cluster sum of squares:

 where $C_i$ represents cluster $i$ and $\mu_i$ is the centroid.
-Optimal cluster number (k=4) was determined using the elbow method, which showed a clear inflection point at four clusters (see Supplementary Information SI-4).
+Optimal cluster number (k=4) was determined using the elbow method, which showed a clear inflection point at four clusters (see Supplementary Note~4).
+Cluster stability was assessed by 200 bootstrap resamples (80\% sample fraction), with Adjusted Rand Index between each resample's clustering and the full-sample assignment.
+Cluster-shape differences were tested by one-way ANOVA per Big Five trait on ipsatized scores (each physician's grand mean removed across the five traits), with $\eta^2$ as the effect size.
+Boundary physicians with silhouette scores below 0.1 were identified as cases where cluster assignment was less confident.
+Kruskal-Wallis tests assessed whether trait distributions differed across the four archetypes.

-\textbf{Regression Modeling:} The relationship between traits and patient satisfaction was modeled using multiple linear regression with assumption validation:
+\textbf{Regression Modeling:} The relationship between trait scores and the review rating score was modeled using multiple linear regression: